 Test Cases Objective Summary Definition

-Test Case ID: This is a unique number for each test case, and there is an organization standard for naming convention of the test case id you have to follow that as per your organization standard.
+Test Case ID: This is a unique number for each test case, and there is an organizational standard for the naming convention of the test case ID you have to follow as per your organization’s standard.
 Even these test cases are from finished projects.

-Test Case Title: The title of the test case should be a strong title that means the test title is easy to understand and iconic.
-The test case title also represents the module name or functionality area that you are going to verify.
+Test Case Title: The title of the test case should be a strong title which means the test title is easy to understand and iconic.
+The test case title also represents the module name or functionality area you will verify.

-Test case description: In the test case description field, you have to mention all those details like what are you going to test.
+Test case description: In the test case description field, you must mention all those details, such as what you will test.

-Precondition: In this column, we have to mention those things which should be completed or required before executing the current test case for example
+Precondition: In this column, we have to mention those things that should be completed or required before executing the current test case, for example

-- Dependencies test cases which need to complete before the test cases
+• Dependencies test cases need to be completed before the test cases.

-Test Step Expected Result: When we perform any step, there should be some specific expected result for that particular step, so in the column, we are going to describe the expected result of that respective step.
+Test Step Expected Result: When we perform any step, there should be some specific expected result for that particular step, so in the column, we will describe the expected result of that respective step.

-Assignee to: In this column, you have to mention the tester’s name, who is responsible for testing that particular test case.
+Assignee to: In this column, you must mention the tester’s name, who is responsible for testing that particular test case.

-Status: once you have done with the execution of the test case as per the result of the test case, you need to update the column with the value like pass or fail.
+Status: Once you have finished the execution of the test case as per the result of the test case, you need to update the column with a value like pass or fail.

-Comments: if you want to add some extra comments on that particular test case, then you can mention that in this column.
+Comments: if you want to add extra comments on that particular test case, you can mention that in this column.

-Once you did with the writing of the test cases, never think that the job is done.
-A best practice of doing review all the test cases evaluate the steps and see what you have mentioned the step easily and understandably and the expected result of those steps as expected.
+Once you write the test cases, never think that the job is done.
+A best practice is to review all the test cases, evaluate the steps, and see what you have mentioned easily and understandably and the expected result of those steps as expected.

 Test Case Software

-In your organization, if you are wiring test cases, then you may be using the excel file, or you are using some paid tools by using that tool you are writing the test case for your software application.
-Small small organizations are using Microsft excel for writing the test case, which is very much easy to write, and in the beginning days of software testing, most of the companies are using Excel only.
+In your organization, if you are wiring test cases, then you may be using the Excel file, or you may be using some paid tools.
+You are writing the test case for your software application using that tool.
+Small organizations are using Microsft Excel for writing test cases, which is very easy to write, and in the beginning days of software testing, most companies are using Excel only.

-But when the days are passed slowly, organizations are moving towards paid tools like qTest, JIRA, and so many other tools.
-Using the organization of the tools are getting benefits of sorting of the test cases, and test cases are well managed and retrieved easily.
+But when the days pass slowly, organizations are moving towards paid tools like qTest, JIRA, and so many other tools.
+Using the organization of the tools are the benefits of sorting the test cases, and test cases are well managed and retrieved easily.

 Sample Test Case

 We are trying to make this platform more helpful to the testing community.
-So we are trying to share as much as a test case for our fellow testers so that they can get an idea about any application.
+So, we are trying to share as much of a test case as possible with our fellow testers so that they can get an idea about any application.
 For this, we are sharing around 100+ test cases for both manual and automation testers, and that is also based on their experience.

-If you have prepared some test cases and you want to share them with us, then you can share the test case by using the link.
+If you have prepared some test cases and want to share them with us, you can share the test case using the link.